 Each Chinese New Year, we often find ourselves with a surfeit of bak kwa long after the ang pows have been spent.
 What do you do with the leftovers, then?
 You make bak kwa jam, of course.
 Heck, you don’t even have to wait for leftovers.
 Impress your visitors with a jar of this sweet-salty treat served with a few soldiers of toast on the side.
 Or with keropok.
-After all, this also has bacon in it for a savoury kick.
 Another way to elevate bak kwa (not that it needs elevating)?
 Especially if you can’t cook?
 Take your cue from the way Japanese chefs serve dried puffer fish with an umami dip of tobiko (flying fish roe) mayo.
 It’s a simple, clever way to make your bak kwa extra special — and er, even more calorifically yummy.
 Don’t say we didn’t warn you.

 Makes about 2 cups

 8 slices bak kwa, chopped

 6 tbsp maple syrup